pharmbio/cplogd-v2.0/README.md

 # cpLogD v2.0

 This is a re-take of the cpLogD model previously published in [A confidence predictor for logD using conformal regression and a support-vector machine](https://link.springer.com/article/10.1186/s13321-018-0271-1).
-The main update will be the version of [CPSign](https://github.com/arosbio/cpsign) which is now open source for non-commercial use, and based on a newer version of [ChEMBL](https://www.ebi.ac.uk/chembl/) (v33, May 2023). **Note: the old cpLogD was based on computed property `acd_logd` which is no longer supplied, and have been replaced by the `CX LogD 7.4` property which we will now use.**
+The main update is that it is based on a newer version of [ChEMBL](https://www.ebi.ac.uk/chembl/) (v33, May 2023), and that it is built using a later version of [CPSign](https://github.com/arosbio/cpsign) - which is now open source for non-commercial use. **Note: the old cpLogD was based on the computed property `acd_logd` in ChEMBL but which is no longer supplied, and have been replaced by the `CX LogD 7.4` property which was now used.**

 ## Steps for generation

 ### 1. Downloading data from ChEMBL

-The latest version of ChEMBL was downloaded from the [download page](https://chembl.gitbook.io/chembl-interface-documentation/downloads), version 33 published in May 2023.
-The MySQL version was downloaded and loaded in a local MySQL community server following their instructions.
-See [download data](download_dataset/README.md) for how to extract the data from ChEMBL.
+The latest version of ChEMBL (version 33) was downloaded from ChEMBL, and data was extracted following the procedure outlined in [download data](download_dataset/README.md).
+The extracted dataset can be found in the compressed file [cx_logd.csv.gz](download_dataset/cx_logd.csv.gz).

 ### 2. Model development and evaluation